 About CSE GitLab

 GitLab offers web-based git repository management, code reviews, issue tracking, activity feeds, wikis and more.
-You can access our GitLab portal via https://gitlab.cs.washington.edu.
+CSE GitLab is a locally run instance of GitLab CE.
+You can access the CSE GitLab portal via the following URL:www.gitlab.com for more information about their commercial platform.

-CSE's GitLab service is available to all current Computer Science & Engineering students, staff and faculty with CSENetIDs, access to the service can also be granted to UWNetIDs by request (to support@cs).
-Non-UW collaborators can be accomodated through the Research Guest facility.
+CSE's GitLab service is available to all current Computer Science & Engineering students, staff, and faculty with CSENetIDs, as well as UW students enrolled in a CSE course.
+Access to the service can also be granted to UWNetIDs by request (to support@cs).
+Non-UW collaborators can be accommodated through the Research Guest facility.

 Every user on the system has a personal namespace based on their CSE username in which they can create a project/repository of whatever name they wish.